UoMMIB/PeakMLViewerPy/README.md

 3. Run the following as bash script in location for install:
 ```
-# Go to the folder where to install the viewer
+# Create the following folder in the homw
+mkdir Source
-cd /path/to/folder
+cd Source

 # Check if git is already installed.
 If you don’t have it installed already, the following command will prompt you to install it.
 git --version